42gmh/nutrition-group-project/README.md

   <p align="center">
   Frontend Project for DigitalCrafts Full Stack Flex Week 10

   A static site to feature the front end skills we've aquired with DigitalCrafts.
-We use html forms to create fetch requests against some nutrition APIs offered by Edamame.
+We use html forms to create fetch requests against some nutrition APIs (Nutrition Analysis and Recipe Search from https://developer.edamam.com/) offered by Edamame.
 Users can search for recipies and can build their own recipe by providing a list of ingrediants and the app will return nutrition information.
     <br />
   </p>
 </p>